RubenUrr09/Team3-PhysicsAIModel-Intelligraph/README.md

 ### Loading the modules for the program and VSCode: ####
 In Github:
-On the <Code> Section for this project, copy and paste the HTTPS code
+On the Code Section button for this project, copy and paste the HTTPS code

 ### In your Terminal: ###
 Open WSL (Recommended) or any other terminal to open the code into your VS Code by doing the following: